Perhaps someday we can say we really are done with death. Here’s my book review of the Scientific Conquest of Death.

 I have no idea if this photo’s been altered at all, but it and this story are hilarious!

 Here’s my column on digital economies and the game Second Life.
 SL has a currency called the Linden dollar that trades against the American dollar.

 One of the speakers at ACC04 is Cory Ondrejka, VP of Product Development for Linden Lab, creators of Second Life.
 Since I’m introducing him, I decided to log on at Second Life and try out the game.
 I *love* it.
-It’s as close to a different universe as we can get (drug-free, that is) at the moment.

 This is one of the best conferences of the entire year, and not just because I’m emceeing.
 Anyone who’s interested in tech and the future needs to be here.